jcrivard/opencruise/README.md

 This is often an option that must be turned on.
 The option may be referred to as "mod_deflate" for apache web servers.

 ###For those who want to modify the software (technical information for your programmer)
-* offline-min.manifest, /js/mainmin.js and /js/ocruise-min.js are for production use.
+* offline-min.manifest, /js/mainmin.js and /js/ocruise-min.js utilize minified code intended for production use.
 * offline.manifest, /js/main.js, ocruise.js, cruise.js, etc... are for development.
 To use the development
 files, change the manifest file name in index.html and ocruise.html; change the data-main parameter in ocruise.html from mainmin.js to main.js.
+* service-worker.js (in the root folder) will need to be modified similar to the manifest files to enable development files to be used.
 * To minify the code for production use, use the closure compiler, currently located at http://closure-compiler.appspot.com Select either "simple" or "whitespace only" (do not use advanced) and compile the following files: ocruise.js, database.js. cruiselist.js, cruise.js, plot.js, tree.js, config.js .
 Copy/paste the compiled code into